hiphipis/getdata-012-project/CodeBook.md

 * 'test/Inertial Signals/body_gyro_x_test.txt'

 First of all names of measurements and map of activity codes to their names are loaded into **featureNames** variable.
-Then map and corresponding list of names containing "mean" or "std" is created:
+Then map and corresponding list of names containing "mean" or "std" is created, by matching strings to their names:
 ```
 1 tBodyAcc-mean()-X
 2 tBodyAcc-mean()-Y